Lendu language

-The Lendu language is a Central Sudanic language spoken by the Balendru, an ethno-linguistic agriculturalist group residing in eastern Democratic Republic of the Congo in the area west and northwest of Lake Albert, specifically the Ituri Region of Orientale Province.
+The Lendu language is a Central Sudanic language spoken by the Balendru, an ethno-linguistic agriculturalist group residing in eastern Democratic Republic of the Congo in the area west and northwest of Lake Albert, specifically the Ituri Province.
 It is one of the most populous of the Central Sudanic languages.
 There are three-quarters of a million Lendu speakers in the DRC.
-A conflict between the Lendu was the basis of the Ituri conflict.
+A conflict between the Lendu and the Hema was the basis of the Ituri conflict.